-NOTE: Students who have readily observable permanent disabilities (e.g. wheelchair user, white cane user) do not need to submit documentation.
+Students who have readily observable permanent disabilities (e.g. wheelchair user, white cane user) do not need to submit documentation.
 Instead, simply submit your application and then contact the office at 614-292-3307, or stop by the office during drop-in hours, to schedule a Welcome Meeting.

 There are multiple ways to provide Disability Services with documentation of your disability.
 Documentation should provide proof of diagnosis and/or prior accommodations.
 Disability Services follows the guidance from the Association on Higher Education and Disability (AHEAD) on documentation review and accommodation approval.
 Some examples of acceptable disability documentation include:

 - IEP/504 plan